 Make a Bird Feeder

 When spring arrives, make a bird feeder with your kids and follow up with some bird watching.
 You can repurpose household items like bottles and teacups, making this activity free and environmentally friendly.
-Check out these designs for inspiration.

 In the summertime, head out for a day of swimming and sunshine.
 Your town most likely has a local beach or some lakes or ponds that would be suitable.